Infamous (series): Other appearances

-The series is referenced in the PlayStation 5 game Astro's Playroom with one of the game's robots dressed as Cole, mimicking his Induction Grind ability.
+Cole appears a playable character in the PlayStation 3 and PlayStation Vita versions of Street Fighter X Tekken, and as both his good and evil forms in PlayStation All-Stars Battle Royale.
+The series is also referenced in the PlayStation 5 game Astro's Playroom with one of the game's robots dressed as Cole, mimicking his Induction Grind ability.

 Other media

 Comics

-The Infamous comic is a one-part comic, released in March 2011, and was published by DC Comics, in association with Sucker Punch, to coincide with the release of the second game in 2011.
+The Infamous comic is a six-issue mini-series, released bi-monthly between May and July 2011.
+It was published by DC Comics, in association with Sucker Punch, to coincide with the release of the second game in 2011.
 The comics take place in between the events of the first and the second game, showing how Cole escapes from Empire City to New Marais.
-The comic series was written by William Harms and drawn by Eric Nguyen, and also includes covers drawn by Doug Mahnke.
-A graphic novel titled Infamous: Post Blast was released on IGN, depicting the events that lead up to the events of Infamous.
-There currently are four comics, each focusing on both Cole MacGrath and John White.
-The story of the comics takes place between the Introduction and First Glimpse.
+The comic series was written by William Harms, one of the writers for the original game, and drawn by Eric Nguyen, with covers drawn by Doug Mahnke and Ed Benes.
+In 2009, a graphic novel titled Infamous: Post Blast was released on IGN, which serves as a prequel to the main events of Infamous.
+The graphic novel had four chapters, each focusing on Cole MacGrath and John White trying to survive in the quarantined Empire City immediately after the blast.
+The story of Infamous: Post Blast takes place between the first two missions of Infamous: Introduction and First Glimpse.